 Examples among a large number of the related researches are Bayer and Laurence [1], Fouque, Papanicolaou and Sircar [5], Hagan, Kumar, Lesniewski, and Woodward [7], Gatheral, Hsu, Laurence, Ouyang, and Wang [6], Siopacha and Teichmann [11] and an asymptotic expansion approach ([12], [9], [10], [13]).
-Although those approximation methods have been successfully applied in practice, there exist at least implicitly some problems.
+Although those approximation methods have been successfully applied in practice, there are still some rooms for improvement.
 For example, it is well known that while the density of the approximation formula for SABR model ([7]) provides sufficiently accurate approximations for option pricing, it has the negative values for the left tail, which could create an arbitrage opportunity in option trading.

-This paper develops a new scheme for improving density approximation methods, which also contributes to precise approximation of option values efficiently.
-Specifically, our scheme is inspired by the idea in a best approximation method in an inner product space, and so-called "Dykstra's cyclic projections algorithm" is applied for its implementation.
+This paper develops a new scheme for improving density approximation methods, which also provides precise approximations of option values.
+Specifically, our scheme is inspired by the idea in the Hilbert space projection theorem and the so called "Dykstra's cyclic projections algorithm" is applied for its implementation.
 We also remark that our scheme can be easily implemented in practice, where we need only market data for usual calibration such as option prices with strikes.